-OpenVPN uses RSA handshake to secure the communication when a VPN connection is created.
-Learn why it is important to know the type of the OpenVPN RSA handshake key used by your VPN provider.
+OpenVPN protocol uses an RSA handshake to secure communication when a VPN connection is created.
+Learn why it is essential to know the type of the OpenVPN RSA handshake key used by your VPN provider.

 RSA is a public-key encryption system (aka cryptosystem) used for securing the data transmission.
-In such a system the encryption key is public and the decryption key is kept secret (private).
+In such a system the encryption key is public and the decryption key is kept secret (private key).

 RSA-1024 cracked, RSA-2048 considered safe

-The length of the keys (1024-bit, 2048-bit, 4096-bit) is important as it determines the level of security.
+The length of the keys (1024-bit, 2048-bit, 4096-bit) is crucial as it determines the level of security.
 But, it may also slow down the connection speed.
-The larger the key the slower the connection.
+The larger the key, the slower the connection.

-It was demonstrated that the 1024-bit RSA handshake key can be cracked and it probably has been by different organisations (NSA alike).
-After the demonstration was published most of the providers in the security industry have upgraded their RSA handshake keys to RSA-2048 or RSA-4096 that are considered secure.
+It was demonstrated that the 1024-bit RSA handshake key could be cracked and it probably has been by different organizations (NSA alike).
+After the demonstration was published, most of the providers in the security industry have upgraded their RSA handshake keys to RSA-2048 or RSA-4096 that are considered secure.

-RSA-2048 is considered the minimum standard for commercial VPN providers.
+RSA-2048 is considered the minimum standard VPN encryption for commercial VPN providers.

 If a VPN provider uses RSA-1024 than the communication between your computer/device and the VPN server may be compromised.
 It is not something you want!